Oven Baked Cod

 Rubbing spice blend onto fish.

-Step 2: Add the thyme, garlic powder, salt, and pepper and use your hands to rub the oil and seasoning all over both sides of the fish.
+Step 2: Add the thyme, garlic powder, salt and pepper, and use your hands to rub the oil and seasoning all over both sides of the fish.

 Lemon slices arranged under seasoned fish in baking dish.